Dear all,

 Roger Colbeck, University of York, UK – Bell inequalities

-Angela Karanjai, University of Sidney, Australia – Epistemic
+Angela Karanjai, University of Sidney, Australia – Epistemic models

 Matthew Leifer, Chapman University, US – No-go theorems